aurelia/aurelia/docs/user-docs/templates/template-syntax/template-promises.md

 ## Promise Binding Using Functions

 The following example demonstrates a method fetchAdvice bound to the `promise.bind` attribute.
-It uses `then.from-view` and `catch.from-view` to handle resolved data and errors.
+It uses `then` and `catch` to handle resolved data and errors.

 {% tabs %}
 {% tab title="my-app.html" %}